AntoineAugusti/vacances-scolaires-france/README.md

 # {datetime.date(2017, 1, 1): OrderedDict([('date', datetime.date(2017, 1, 1)), ('vacances_zone_a', True), ('vacances_zone_b', True), ('vacances_zone_c', True), ('nom_vacances', 'Vacances de Noël')]), ...}
 ```

+## Zone names
+Use the capital letters A, B or C.

 ## Holiday names
 You can use the following holiday names:
 - Vacances de Noël